 My main camera and used for everything when I’m not on my Mac.
 I try to keep it only for personal communication and reading and I’m never quite sure what to do with all its unbelievable power, but the screen is the best display I ever looked at.
 Because of that, replaces a lot the iPad for reading.

-Still rocking the original AirPods since their introduction, one of the best products Apple has ever made.
-Used pretty much all the time when talking into my devices and participating in online meetings, or listening to music on the go.
+Rocked the original AirPods since their introduction, one of the best products Apple has ever made.
+By now using the Pro variant pretty much all the time when talking into my devices and participating in online meetings, or listening to music on the go.